 More information: Happy Days RV Park

-Best Time to Visit Lost Dutchman State Park
+Best Time To Visit Lost Dutchman State Park

 With temperatures reaching over 100 degrees Fahrenheit, a well-timed visit to the Sonoran desert is critical for a comfortable trip.
 Find the best time to visit Lost Dutchman State Park with our seasonal guide.